MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 - Since October 16, 2018, all Yammer networks must be in a 1:1 network configuration.
 This means you have one Yammer network that is associated with one Office 365 tenant.
 This is required as of October 16, 2018.
 For more information, see [FAQ: Consolidating multiple Yammer networks](../configure-your-yammer-network/faq-consolidate-multiple-yammer-networks.md).

 >[!NOTE]
-> If you want to ensure that all of your groups are connected, please align your network to Native Mode.
+> If you want to ensure that all of your groups are connected, align your network to Native Mode.
 To learn more about Yammer in Native Mode, see [Overview of Native Mode](../configure-your-yammer-network/overview-native-mode.md).

 Here's how the process works after your network becomes eligible for connected groups: